When: 28. June - 11. July 2021

 Contact: ICOS OTC, Tobias Steinhoff (e-mail: firstname.lastname@example.org)

-Plan B: In case travelling is not possible, the inter-comparison will be conducted by a core team of approximately 5 people.
+Due to the ongong travel restrictions and the unclear develpment of the pandemic, we decided to conduct the inter-comparison in some kind of a virtual way: The inter-comparison will be run by a core team of approximately 5 people.
 All groups who wanted to join the inter-comparison are asked to send their instruments, which will then be operated by the core team.
 The planned morning sessions will be held online at an appropriate time so that everyone who is interested can join.

 In recent years, new technologies have been evolving with a whole new generation of sensors and instruments measuring pCO2 in both the ocean surface and sub-surface entering the market.
 These include «classical» equilibrator based systems with new CO2 detectors to membrane based sensors that can be submerged.